phiz/SnapTest/README.md

 SnapTest is a small project to demonstrate knowledge of MVC, Spring and Java.

 ##Compile and Run
+This application requires mongodb to run.
+After installing mongodb, ensure it is running by using the following command.

+`mongod`

 To compile the application, clone the respoitory into a local directory and then run the below Gradle command to create a JAR file

 `gradle build`